8 Bearl Farm, Stocksfield, Northumberland, NE43 7AL

 We routinely share personal information with:

-• companies within the Clifford James Group;
+• companies within the Clifford James Limited group

 • third parties we use to help deliver our products and/or services to you, e.g. payment service providers;